appetrosyan/appetrosyan.github.io/blog/rants/language_elitism.md

 There are multiple exceptions to this.
 John Carmack was a good C programmer that successfully transitioned into the best C++ programmer.
 That would also involve the C standards committee, that in the latest revisions of C, introduced many features that were previously only seen in C++.
 The reason why Drew seems to believe this, is because there are few practical reasons not to write procedural C++ if you know both C and C++.
 The only programmers that are C-exclusive programmers, are those with a distaste for C++, but I will assure you, a good C++ programmer, can live happily in C and produce good code.
 That is what coined the term C/C++.

 Aside from that, I'd appeal to the following, C and C++ share a common subset that is almost the size of C.  This in turn means that a procedural style (which is the only one supported in C) is also implementable in C++.
 As a good example of this approach, consider the `compiz` compositor.
 So there is a non-zero overlap between programmers that will primarily utilise the procedural templated subset of C++, and programmers that choose to use C.  More to the point, libraries written in one language can be easily used in the other.

 I saved the best for last: the statement that programmers in Language X have incompatible values with prorgrammers of language Y is the epitome of stupid.

 So, can then values of good programmers in one area be incompatible with the other?
 Well, perhaps in context that the trade-offs that are sensible in one area are not universally sensible, one could argue that yes.
-I would argue that these are not _values_ but **goals**.
+These are not _values_ but **goals**.
 The difference is subtle, but significant: different projects have different goals.
 There are situations where the facilities of C are adequate, but they can be implemented as a subset of C++.
 There are clear advantages in terms of compilation time and compatibility to use C in that case, but there are no reasons why that code couldn't be written in C++.
 It would not be possible if the values were wholly incompatible; the languages are more similar than different, demonstrating that the designers of both languages shared many of the values.
 But the goals were different, the languages were meant to cover different grounds.

 More generally, the values of _all_ programmers are _correctness_, _performance_, _efficiency_ and _maintainability_.
 A _good programmer_ must know many ways of trading one value for another and a _good software engineer_ knows precisely which trade-offs are suitable for which program.
 For example, if you're building a supercomputer, it is reasonable to trade maintainability for performance and correctness.
 For a game it is reasonable to trade correctness for performance.
 It is not reasonable to trade efficiency for performance in a small battery powered device.
 The **goals** of one brand of programmer may be different, but they very much strive to find the correct balance for each problem.
 So maybe, values of bad programmers can differ, but the problem space forces good programmers to recognise that one solution does not fill all problems at once.